Elham11Rahimi/Predicting-Obesity-with-Machine-Learning/README.md

 ### Executive Summary

 Obesity is a major health issue worldwide, driven by lifestyle, eating habits, and genetics.
 Catching it early can help prevent serious health problems, but predicting obesity risk isn't always straightforward.
 With machine learning and data analysis, we can pinpoint key risk factors and predict someone's likelihood of becoming obese.
-This gives people the chance to take action before it happens, making healthier choices based on data-driven insights.
+This gives people the chance to take action before it happens, making healthier choices based on data insights.

 #### Who is Affected?